Loading...

 Using the compound gearing formula for the Class Bot V2 the total gear reduction is:

-Unlike the the spur gears used to transfer motion to the wheels, the UltraPlanetary Gearbox Cartridges are planetary gear systems.
+Unlike the spur gears used to transfer motion to the wheels, the UltraPlanetary Gearbox Cartridges are planetary gear systems.
 To make calculations easier the gear ratios for the Cartridges are already reduced.

 The Class Bot V2 uses the 90mm Traction Wheels.
 90mm is the diameter of the wheel.
 To get the appropriate circumference use the following formula